-|Make objects from your imagination into a three dimensional reality.
+Clay can be shaped into almost anything!
+Make objects from your imagination into three dimensional figures.
 Build representations of animals, made-up creatures, faces, nature, and more!

 Join different shapes together to make more complex sculptures, and then use tools to add textures to each shape.

 After your work dries, you’ll paint it with different glazes that will bring out amazing colors after being fired in the kiln.

 Learning Pottery at Camp

 There are so many ways the create pottery, you can learn all of the many ceramics techniques at camp.

 Try making a dish, vase or bowl using coils stacked together.
 Roll out an even slab, and use “slip” to close it into a vessel.
 Or begin with a ball of clay and use the “pinch pot” method to make a cup.
 Don’t forget to add texture too by pressing on a leaf or scratching your piece with a wire tool.

 At camp, you’ll learn how a simple lump of clay can turn into a beautiful work of art!

 Try Throwing on the Wheel !

 After practicing other pottery techniques, you’ll get to try “wheel thrown ceramics” and learn to throw on the potter’s wheel.